Dwayne Johnson To Meet With ‘Jumanji’ Director In Amazon Comedy

 Hiram Garcia, one of Johnson’s regular producers and partners in his projects, created the story behind this Christmas film and will now be scripted by Chris Morgan.

-In Morgan’s career, the script for “Fast & Furious Presents: Hobbs & Shaw”, the first “spin-off” (derivative film) of “Fast & Furious” and which featured Dwayne Johnson and Jason Statham as protagonists, stands out.
+In Morgan’s career, the script for “Fast & Furious Presents: Hobbs & Shaw” stands out, the first “spin-off” (derivative film) of “Fast & Furious” and which featured Dwayne Johnson and Jason Statham as the main characters.

 This film for Amazon will serve as a reunion for Johnson and Kasdan after the enormous success they obtained with the relaunch of “Jumanji” (1995).